Germar Rudolf: Criminal convictions

 In 1995, Rudolf was sentenced to 14 months in prison by the district court of Stuttgart for "inciting racial hatred" via the "Rudolf Report", as Holocaust denial is a criminal offence in Germany.
 Rudolf avoided prison by fleeing to Spain, England, and finally to the United States.
 His first marriage was to a German national with whom he had two children, and they settled at Hastings in England, until he and his wife divorced and she returned to Germany with their children.

-All the while, criminal investigations continued in Germany.
-In August 2004, the district court of Mannheim distrained a bank account in an attempt to confiscate 55% of Rudolf's business turnover from the years 2001–2004, some €214,000, but at that time the account contained only some €5,000.
-Rudolf and his associates had earned this money by selling Holocaust denial publications which are banned in Germany, but Rudolf's business was in the UK and the US.

 On 11 September 2004, Rudolf married a US citizen and settled in Chicago; the couple later had a child.
 He applied for political asylum, or at least for the right not to be expelled, but this was rejected in November 2004 on the basis that the application had no merits and was a case of frivolous litigation.
 Rudolf appealed against this ruling, and in early 2006 the US Federal Court in Atlanta found that his application was not "frivolous", but upheld the decision that it had no merit.
 The Immigration Services said that Rudolf did not have a right to file an application to remain with his family.
-On 14 November 2005, Rudolf was extradited to Germany where he was wanted for incitement of racial hatred (Volksverhetzung).
+On 14 November 2005, Rudolf was deported to Germany where he was wanted for incitement of racial hatred (Volksverhetzung).
 On arrival there, he was arrested by the police and transferred to a prison in Rottenburg, then to another in Stuttgart in Baden-Württemberg.

 On 15 March 2007, the Mannheim District Court sentenced him to two years and six months in prison for inciting hatred, disparaging the dead, and libel.
-Rudolf accepted the verdict, and copies of his "Lectures on the Holocaust" were confiscated and destroyed.
-The prosecution's initial request to confiscate €214,000 was reduced to €21,000, the total turnover from the sales of the book.
+Rudolf accepted the verdict, and copies of his "Lectures on the Holocaust" were confiscated.
 He was released from prison on 5 July 2009 and now lives in the US with his wife and daughter.

 In July 2019, Rudolf was arrested near his home in Red Lion, Pennsylvania for "open lewdness" after being found exercising at 4:06 a.m. in a public park "naked from the waist down."
+He was later found guilty of indecent exposure and open lewdness, for which he was sentenced to two years of probation.